griffinteller/AutonoWar/README.md

 A game focused on realtime competition between user-programmed robots.

 **Note to alpha-testers**: This is an alpha!
-Please don't distribut these builds!
+Please don't distribute these builds!
 It's buggy, and it's unstable.
 Things may break, things may disappear.
 Expect breaking changes in the future.

 Installation
 ------------